-Cool down on a hot summer day with a tart and sweet lemon curd and blueberry ice cream.
+Cool down on a hot summer day with a tart and sweet lemon curd and blueberry ice cream recipe.
 It’s a winning combination that reminds me of my childhood.

 I love the refreshing flavor of citrus when it’s hot out.
 There’s nothing like a cool glass of lemonade to help beat the heat.
 My kids are the first to reach for a lemony sweet ice pop.